henryhale/xterminal/README.md

 The complete documentation for `XTerminal` can be found [here](https://henryhale.github.io/xterminal/).
 It provides detailed information on installation, configuration, usage, and advanced features.
 You'll also find code examples and API references.

-The full API for `XTerminal` can also be found within this [TypeScript declaration file](https://github.com/henryhale/xterminal/blob/master/types/terminal.d.ts).
+The full Public API for `XTerminal` can also be found within this [TypeScript declaration file](https://github.com/henryhale/xterminal/blob/master/source/types.ts).

 ## Browser Support